Skip to main content

 How a senior leadership team went from reactive to strategic

-In a single facilitated offsite, Campfire helped them redefine who they are, align around a shared mission, and build the behavioral system to make it stick.
+Campfire helped them redefine who they are, align around a shared mission, build 12 observable behaviors, and create a system for ongoing development that the team owns.

 Before